AaronOoooo/chessQueensAttack/README.md

   - The same column,
   - Or the same diagonal.
 - Outputs whether the queens can attack each other or not.
+- **Displays an ASCII representation of the chessboard** with the two queens marked as `Q1` and `Q2` at their respective positions after the input is provided.

 ---